rdentato/tst/README.md

 NOTE 🗎 Testing Complete.
 Review for any FAIL flags. » tst_test.c:41 RSLT ▷ 1 KO | 3 OK | 1 SKIP
 ```
+## Temporary disabling
+There are cases where you want to If you want to switch off a test case, a check, a group, and so on

 ## Conclusion
 `tst` offers a user-friendly syntax to facilitate streamlined testing without exhaustive setup or dependencies.
 Developers may swiftly integrate, run, and diagnose tests, ensuring the robustness and reliability of their C code.